dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.92
+Ultimate Whitecream addon update	Version 1.1.93

-Removed: Vidz7
+Fixed: PornAQ

-Added: Hzpornz
+Fixed: Porn00

-Fixed: Beeg
+Fixed: sxyprn(YourPorn)

-Fixed: Porndig
+Improved: HQPorner

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12